RutujaKadam15/Power-BI-Sales-Analytics-Project/README.md

 - 📊 **Sales Analysis Dashboard.pbix** – Download and open this file using **Power BI Desktop** to explore the interactive dashboard.
 - 🗄️ **SalesAnalyticProject.sql** – SQL scripts used for data preparation, transformation, and analysis.
 - 📸 **Screenshots** – Preview images of the dashboard pages.

+- ## 🔗 Related Project

+This dashboard was built using the SQL database and analysis from my **Sales Analytics SQL Project**.

+👉 SQL Repository: